LeonEdlund/plant-health/README.md

 ### Get up and running

-The code for the Pico (`pico-code`) is pretty straightforward.
+The code for the Pico (`/pico-code`) is pretty straightforward.
 To get started, all you have to do is adjust the `config.py` file with your Wi-Fi and MQTT credentials.
 If you want to, you can also set the threshold for when the LED should turn on based on the soil moisture level, as well as how often the device should take measurements.

 ```
 # Wi-Fi